Making and sustaining changes

 Tell them what you plan to do, and ask them to check back with you whether you’ve done it.
 You may end up doing it at the last minute ‘just so you can tell them that you did’.
 That’s succeeding, not failing.
 Keep it up.

 Don’t make the mistake of making public declarations of your goals, however.
-Some research suggests that the reward we get from making a public announcement about what we’re going to do can actually reduce the likelihood you’ll follow through.
+Some research suggests that the reward we get from making a public announcement about what we’re going to do can actually reduce the likelihood we’ll follow through.
 Save any public celebrations for milestones you’ve actually reached, not your future goals.

 Make changes in community